minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

    - `Monitoring with MinIO and Prometheus: Overview <https://youtu.be/A3vCDaFWNNs?ref=docs>`__
    - `Monitoring with MinIO and Prometheus: Lab <https://youtu.be/Oix9iXndSUY?ref=docs>`__

-MinIO publishes cluster, node, and bucket metrics using the :prometheus-docs:`Prometheus Data Model <concepts/data_model/#data-model>`.
+MinIO publishes cluster, node, bucket, and resource metrics using the :prometheus-docs:`Prometheus Data Model <concepts/data_model/#data-model>`.
 The procedure on this page documents the following:

 - Configuring a Prometheus service to scrape and display metrics from a MinIO deployment